 When I eventually pulled off the highway and into the malt house, which rises dramatically out of the surrounding country like a stainless steel oasis, the scale and energy of the place instantly hit me.

 Utes and trucks were zipping in and out of the facility.
 A group of revellers were sipping wines and beers under the awning by the restaurant.
-Golf balls were being chipped and thwacked into the dark blue lake filled by the irrigation water that’s fundamental to the region.
+Golf balls were being thwacked into the dark blue lake filled by irrigation water that’s fundamental to the region.
 Landscapers were tending gardens.
 Orders were being issued to workers in high-viz.
 The smell of fresh grass and grains was everywhere, and behind all this, a groaning crane was slotting steel into place where the maltings is located.

 I’d visited distilleries, breweries and maltings in the UK, Europe, the U.S., Japan and right across Australia.
 But I’d never come across anything quite like this before.

 When I stepped into the cellar door and restaurant, again, another mind shift.
 It was cool and clean, with afternoon light spilling into the space.
 Craft beers were being poured from taps.
 Local breads, pastas, sauces and meats were proudly displayed throughout the cafe.

 Off the restaurant area, a moody, glowing whisky bar housed barrels of NSW whisky made with grain supplied by Voyager Craft Malt.
 Voyager was started in 2014 by childhood mates Stu Whytcross and Brad Woolner to supply specialty malts to the brewing and distilling industries.

 The growth and development of Voyager’s business spawned this mind-boggling project.
 When Stu and Brad needed to build a new facility to cope with increased demand for their malts, a search for the most sustainable practices possible lead them to a biochar facility operated by Southern Cotton on a nearby farm.